 - Leagues holding numerous games and sporting events in Las Vegas

-- Moving pro teams to Las Vegas (the NHL’s Golden Knights and the NFL’s Raiders),
+- Moving pro teams to Las Vegas (the NHL’s Golden Knights and, later, the NFL’s Raiders)

 - Public remarks and writings in favor of legal sports betting by NBA Commissioner Adam Silver

-However, the leagues didn’t back down in their legal fight against sports betting.
+However, they didn’t back down in their fight against sports betting.